Filaggrin

-Filaggrin (filament aggregating protein) is a filament-associated protein that binds to keratin fibers in epithelial cells.
+Filaggrin (filament aggregating protein; FLG) is a filament-associated protein that binds to keratin fibers in epithelial cells.
 Ten to twelve filaggrin units are post-translationally hydrolyzed from a large profilaggrin precursor protein during terminal differentiation of epidermal cells.
 In humans, profilaggrin is encoded by the FLG gene, which is part of the S100 fused-type protein (SFTP) family within the epidermal differentiation complex on chromosome 1q21.
+In cetaceans and sirenians, the FLG family has lost its function, with the curious exception of manatees in the latter clade: manatees still retain some functional FLG genes.

 Profilaggrin

 Filaggrin monomers are tandemly clustered into a large, 350kDa protein precursor known as profilaggrin.
 In the epidermis, these structures are present in the keratohyalin granules in cells of the stratum granulosum.
 Profilaggrin undergoes proteolytic processing to yield individual filaggrin monomers at the transition between the stratum granulosum and the stratum corneum, which may be facilitated by calcium-dependent enzymes.

 Structure

 Filaggrin is characterized by a particularly high isoelectric point due to the relatively high presence of histidine in its primary structure.
-It is also relatively low in the sulfur-containing amino acids methionine, and cysteine.
+It is also relatively low in the sulfur-containing amino acids methionine and cysteine.